gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 : This API call returns a list of DTLS key-management Identifiers.
-The list first contains all the Identifiers present in DTLS Key Management Parameter in the INIT Chunk, followed by the single identifier for the selected methods that was exchanged in the DTLS Key Management Parameter in the INIT ACK chunk.
+The list first contains all the Identifiers present in DTLS Key Management Parameter in the INIT Chunk, followed by the single identifier for the selected method that was exchanged in the DTLS Key Management Parameter in the INIT ACK chunk.

 ## Cipher Suite Capabilities

-The DTLS Key Management Method needs to know which cipher suites defined for usage with DTLS 1.3 that are supported by the DTLS chunk and its protection operations block.
-All TLS cipher suites that are defined are listed in the TLS cipher suite registry {{TLS-CIPHER-SUITES}} at IANA and are identified by a 2-byte value.
-Thus this needs to return a list of all supported cipher suites to the higher layer.
+The DTLS Key Management Method needs to know which cipher suites defined for usage with DTLS 1.3 that are supported by the DTLS chunk implementation and its protection operations block.
+All TLS cipher suites that are defined are listed in the TLS cipher suite registry
+{{TLS-CIPHER-SUITES}} at IANA and are identified by a 2-byte value.
+Thus, this needs to return a list of all supported cipher suites to the higher layer.

 Request : Get Cipher Suites